 • CPS may advise the police to reconsider the case based on a new interpretation of the law.

-What Should You Do After an NFA Decision?
+What Should You Do After An NFA Decision?

 Waiting to hear from the police again about an investigation can be very traumatic, even when you know that you are entirely innocent.